PANDA: Early Development in Angelman Syndrome

 Compensation is provided for all studies.

-- Have a child diagnosed with AS who is younger than 5 years of age
+- Have a child diagnosed with AS who is 18 months of age or younger

 - Family is willing to provide a copy of genetic or medical records verifying AS diagnosis